SEND Information Report

 The governing body have engaged the following services:-

-- Premium level membership to SPARK (the School Performance Alliance Richmond and Kingston) which includes regular SEN network meetings.
+- Premium level membership to SPARK (the School Performance Alliance Richmond and Kingston) which includes regular SEND network meetings.

 - Link to the Disabled Children’s Service for support to families for some pupils with high needs